dev-presenter/English-presentations/week-01/jayun-hoisting-in-javascript.md

 ```

 - By now, you may be thinking,
-  - “It’s kind of weird that JavaScript lets us access variables before they’re declared.”
+  - “It’s kind of weird that **JavaScript lets us access variables before they’re declared.**”
-- This behavior is an unusual part of JavaScript and can lead to errors.
+- This behavior is an unusual part of JavaScript and can lead to errors.🚨
-- Using a variable before its declaration is usually not desirable.
+- **Using a variable before its declaration is usually not desirable.**
-- Thankfully the `let` and `const` variables, introduced in ECMAScript 2015, behave differently.
+- Thankfully the `let` and `const` variables, introduced in ECMAScript 2015, behave differently.✨

-## Variable hoisting with `let` and `const`
+### 2-2.
+Variable hoisting with `let` and `const`

 - Variables declared with `let` and `const` are hoisted **but not initialized with a default value**.
 - Accessing a `let` or `const` variable before it's declared will result in a `ReferenceError` .